luigifreda/plvs/new_features.md

   - It can be enabled by using the option `Segmentation.on` in the yaml settings of the RGBD cameras (only working when `octree_point` is selected as volumetric mapping method).
 * **Augmented reality** with overlay of tracked features, built meshes and loaded 3D models.
   - This viz can be enabled by using the button `AR Camera` in the viewer GUI.
+  - A shader allows to viz points and lines with fisheye cameras.
 * Generated **sparse and dense maps** can be **saved** and **reloaded**.
   - You can save the generated sparse and dense maps anytime by using the GUI: first press the button `Pause` and then press the button `Save`.
 As a consequence, maps will be saved in the *Scripts* folder.
 In particular, *(1)* a sparse map will be always saved, *(2)* a dense map will be saved in the form of a ply (or of another custom format) only in the case you have set `PointCloudMapping.on: 1`.
   - Use the `SparseMapping` options (as showed in this [TUM configuration file](./Settings/old/RGB-D-TUM1.yaml)) in order to reload the sparse map.
-In particular, be sure to set the `SparseMapping.filename` and then set `SparseMapping.reuseMap: 1`.
+In particular, be sure to properly specify the `SparseMapping.filename` and then set `SparseMapping.reuseMap: 1`.
   - As for reloading the dense map, set `PointCloudMapping.loadMap: 1` and configure `PointCloudMapping.loadFilename`.
 * Extraction of **ORB** keypoints via **CUDA**.
   - This capability can be optionally activated by using the option `USE_CUDA` in [config.sh](./config.sh)